GPrince00/todo/README.md

-# todo
+# To Do List

-A To do list
+This is a to do list.